Arduino Projects By Mike, K4ICY

 created by breaking down the provided panel to give you a 6 x 10

 element section.
-The LED wafers should always point the same
+The LED wafers should always be oriented in

-direction which is best for not only wiring, but the viewing angle (and
+direction, which is obvious for easy wiring, but the viewing angle (and

-color fringing effect) of RGB sub-elements as viewed from a distinct
+color fringing effect) of RGB sub-elements will be controlled.

-orientation.
-Attach another 4 x 3 element section on top and a 2
+A 4 x 3 element section on top and

 for the preview column jewels.